 - Deadlines.
 To cover pre-existing conditions, you must purchase a policy within a certain number of days (usually 10 to 21) after making your first deposit on a trip.
 Payment deadlines also apply to “Cancel For Any Reason” insurance.
 Expect to pay a higher premium (about 40% more) to recover 50-70% of your costs.

 - The possibility of being quarantined.
 To reenter the United States you must present a negative COVID-19 test taken not more than three days prior to your return flight.
 Should you test positive and need to quarantine in a foreign country, you’ll have the added expense of quarantining in a hotel for 7 days or more.
-Every insurance company —and every policy-—has its own terms and conditions.
+Every insurance company—and every policy—has its own terms and conditions.
 Trip cancellation and interruption benefits usually cover medical expenses and quarantines; however, some policies might consider a quarantine that’s not mandated by a doctor at your destination a “trip delay” (a much smaller maximum benefit).
 And we know of one travel insurance company (Travel Insured International) that offers a “bed rest” benefit as an add on.
 This adds a benefit of several thousand dollars to cover extra days in a hotel should you test positive test.
 NOTE: Some companies say they’ll cover extra days, but require you to be under a doctor’s care.
 So know what steps to take (e.g. ask the insurer if you should engage a doctor) should you be only mildly sick or asymptomatic.
 Yes, it’s confusing!
-To sort it out, quiz the sales agent mercilessly, get that person’s name and ask them to confirm their answers by email.
+To sort it all out, quiz the sales agent mercilessly, get that person’s name and ask them to confirm their answers by email.
 And certainly do read the policy’s fine print.
-(To learn more, read this article in com. ) Remember, you have 10-14 days after purchase to review the policy and get your money back if you change your mind.
+(To learn more, read this article in forbes.com. ) Remember, you have 10-14 days after purchase to review the policy and get your money back if you change your mind.

 - The possibility of a country suddenly denying your entry.
 This scenario is usually not covered by insurance.
 Ideally, your travel suppliers would refund or rebook your trip to a later date.
 At that point, you could apply the old policy to your new trip.
 Non-refundable expenses would only be covered by CFAR insurance.